Trump's Treasury pick targets taxes, trade reforms: CNBC

 "We think by cutting corporate taxes we’ll create huge economic growth and we’ll have huge personal income," Mnuchin said in the interview.

+Tax experts have questioned Trump's assertion that the proposals would not add to the nation's debt and deficit.
 Mnuchin and Ross said lower tax rates would be offset by reductions in the number of income tax deductions.

 "Taxes are way too complicated and people spend way too much time worrying about ways to get them lower,” Mnuchin said.

+He also said the administration would cap mortgage interest deductibility but would allow for some deductions.

+Trump, throughout his presidential campaign, pledged to redraw trade deals to win back American jobs.
+He has threatened Mexico and China with punitive tariffs in a move that some economists have warned could spark a trade war that could potentially roll back decades of liberalization.

-Mnuchin and Ross said trade reform would be a top agenda item.
+Mnuchin and Ross said trade reform would be a top agenda item in the new administration.
 Both men criticized regional trade pacts, saying they favor bilateral agreements with trade partners.

 Mnuchin said the Treasury and Commerce Departments have trade enforcement capabilities.
 With regard to China's foreign exchange policy, he said, "If we determine we need to label them as a currency manipulator that's something the Treasury would do."